Suffolk University Law School: Admissions

-In 2022, Suffolk received 2,835 applications for its entering class of 446 students, which included 351 full-time students and 95 part-time evening students.
-The median GPA for incoming 2022 Suffolk Law students was 3.5, and the median LSAT score was 154.
-The 25th-75th percentile GPA was 3.2-3.7 and the 25th-75th percentile LSAT was 150–158.
+In 2023, Suffolk received 2,899 applications for its entering class students of 395 students, which included 299 full-time students and 96 part-time evening students.
+The school accepted 1,864 applicants having an acceptance rate of 64.30% with 13.38% of applicants enrolling.
+The median GPA for incoming 2023 Suffolk Law students was 3.55, and the median LSAT score was 154.
+The 25th-75th percentile GPA was 3.33-3.72 and the 25th-75th percentile LSAT was 150–158.
 Incoming Suffolk Law School students in 2022 came from 37 states, 7 countries and 211 colleges and universities.
-The incoming class of 2022 remained among the most diverse since 2014, with 23% of incoming students identifying as ethnically diverse.
+The incoming class of 2023 remained among the most diverse since 2014, with 28% of incoming students identifying as ethnically diverse.
 In addition, 25% of incoming students identified as being first-generation college students.

 Academic rankings and honors

-In its 2023 guide, U.S. News & World Report ranked Suffolk as the 122nd Best Law School.
-In the US News Best Law Schools guides from 2017 to 2023, Suffolk's clinics, legal writing, trial advocacy, and dispute resolution programs have all ranked in the top 35 (top 20 percent)--the only law school with this distinction.
+In its 2025 guide, U.S. News & World Report ranked Suffolk as the 130th Best Law School.
+In the US News Best Law Schools guides from 2017 to 2025, Suffolk's clinics, legal writing, trial advocacy, and dispute resolution programs have all ranked in the top 35 (top 20 percent)--the only law school with this distinction.

-Suffolk's legal writing program (No. 4 in 2023 Guide) has ranked in the U.S. News top 10 for eleven consecutive years.
-The clinical program (No. 15) has placed in the top 20 for seven consecutive years.
-Trial advocacy (No. 21) has been ranked in the top 25 for seven years in a row.
-Dispute Resolution is ranked No. 22 and was in the top 25 from 2013 to 2021.
-Intellectual Property is ranked No. 28.
-In 2021 (the most current ranking), Suffolk Law's legal technology program was named No. 1 in the nation by PreLaw magazine.
+Suffolk's legal writing program (No. 3 in 2025 Guide) has ranked in the US News top 10 for twelve consecutive years.
+The clinical program (No. 12) has placed in the top 20 for nine consecutive years.
+Trial advocacy (No. 31) has been ranked in the top 35 for nine consecutive years.
+Dispute Resolution is ranked No. 21 and has been in the top 30 for 12 of the last 13 years.
+Intellectual Property is ranked No. 36.
+In 2021 (the most current numbered ranking), Suffolk Law's legal technology program was named No. 1 in the nation by PreLaw magazine and is perennially listed among the top programs in the nation.

-Suffolk's National Trial Team has won the New England regional championships in the American Association of Justice Student Advocacy Competition or the National Trial Competition 29 times in the last 37 years (as of 2022).
+Suffolk's National Trial Team has won the New England regional championships in the American Association of Justice Student Advocacy Competition or the National Trial Competition 29 times in the last 39 years (as of 2024).